Matt-BH/Introduction-to-Github/README.md

-# Introduction-to-Github
+# Introduction to Github

-Introduction to Github
+This is a repo for the Microsoft Learn Student Ambassadors Event for an introduction to Github